Performance; Paper, graphite transfer

-The images inside are intended to represent a disengagement from reality due to the profusion of visual information and digital image production.
+The images inside and the red envelope, collectively as objects, are intended to represent a disengagement from reality due to the profusion of visual information and digital image production.
 The act of gifting the hóngbāo is a wish, presented from artist to audience, to suppress or ward off the sometimes unimaginable horrors (or banality) of our everyday existence, as shown to us in the news.

 This piece was performed as part of the Parallax exhibition at the Mile End Art Pavilion in London, 30 May- 8 June 2013, which exhibited work by 11 Artists of Mixed-Heritage and Mixed-Ethnicity, addressing the Truths and Illusions of Cultural Identities.

-© Copyright Sara Dziadik 2021.
-All Rights Reserved.
+© Sara Dziadik 2023